Robert E. Howard: Leisure activities

 Howard enjoyed listening to other people's stories.
 He listened to tales told by family members growing up and, as an adult, collected stories from any older people willing to tell them.
-Howard's parents were both natural storytellers of different kinds and he grew up in early twentieth century Texas, an environment in which the telling of tall tales was a standard form of entertainment.
-Howard himself was a natural storyteller and later a professional storyteller.
-Combined, this often led to Howard embellishing facts in his communication, not with an intention to deceive but just to make a better story.
+Howard's parents were both natural storytellers of different kinds and he grew up in early 20th century Texas, an environment in which the telling of tall tales was a standard form of entertainment.
+He himself was a natural storyteller and later a professional storyteller.
+Combined, this often led to his embellishing facts in his communication, not with an intention to deceive but just to make a better story.
 This can be a problem for biographers reading his works and letters with an aim to understand Howard himself.

 Howard had an almost photographic memory and could memorize long poems after only a few readings.
-Howard also enjoyed listening to music and drama on the radio.
+He also enjoyed listening to music and drama on the radio.
 However his main interests were sports and politics, and he would listen to match reports and election results as they came in.

 After Howard bought a car in 1932, he and his friends took regular excursions across Texas and nearby states.
 His letters to Lovecraft also contain information about the history and geography he encountered on his journeys.
-Howard was also a practitioner and fan of boxing, as well as an avid weightlifter.
+He was also a practitioner and fan of boxing, and an avid weightlifter.

 Writing

-Howard's first published poem was The Sea, in an early 1923 issue of local newspaper The Baylor United Statement.
+Howard's first published poem was "The Sea", in an early 1923 issue of local newspaper The Baylor United Statement.
 His first published story was "Spear and Fang", sold in late November 1924 and published in the July 1925 issue of the pulp magazine Weird Tales.
 However, Howard's first real success was the Sailor Steve Costigan series of humorous boxing stories, beginning with "The Pit of the Serpent" published in the July 1929 issue of the pulp magazine Fight Stories.

 Styles and themes

 Howard's distinctive literary style relies on a combination of existentialism, poetic lyricism, violence, grimness, humour, burlesque, and a degree of hardboiled realism.
 Howard's background in Texan tall tales is the source of the rhythm, drive and authenticity of his work.
 Howard used an economy of words to sketch out scenes in his stories; his ability to do so has been attributed to his skill with, and experience of, both tall tales and poetry.
 The tone of Howard's works, especially in the Conan stories, is hardboiled and dark.
 This is contrasted with the fantastic elements contained within the stories.
-Direct experience of the oil booms in early twentieth-century Texas influenced Howard's view of civilization.
+Direct experience of the oil booms in early 20th century Texas influenced Howard's view of civilization.
 The benefits of progress came with lawlessness and corruption.
 One of the most common themes in Howard's writing is based on his view of history, a repeating pattern of civilizations reaching their peak, becoming decadent, decaying and then being conquered by another people.
 Many of his works are set in the period of decay or among the ruins the dead civilization leaves behind.